-Using a process known as “clustering”, an algorithm can then use the information obtained to split the data into micro-segments.
-Customers in each micro-segment will all have something in common; for example, they spend a lot of money but shop infrequently.
+By clustering customer profiles together based on similar characteristics, algorithms can then split these clusters into micro-segments.
+Customers in each micro-segment will all have something in common that may not be obvious to a marketer; for example, they spend a lot of money but shop infrequently.

-This enables retailers to not only tailor their marketing strategies to specific customer segments, but also to identify common traits in groups of customers that might be missed by the human eye.
+This enables retailers to not only tailor their marketing strategies to specific customer segments, but also to identify common traits in groups of customers that might be missed by a casual review of the data.
+These micro-segments can then be compared, and underperforming segments can be targeted by marketers.

 Moreover, bespoke content is likely to make a customer feel special and encourage them to stick around for longer.